Coastguard Cottage, Wells & Further Afield

 Where Are We?

-Coastguard Cottage is located on Bases Lane in the west side Wells-next-the-Sea.
+Coastguard Cottage is located on Bases Lane in the west side Wells-next-the-Sea on the North Norfolk coast.

 The cottage is less than 500m walk to Staithe Street (the main shopping street) and the The Quay which means that you can park your car when you arrive and don’t need it until you leave (unless you want to venture further afield).